1987 Austrian Supercup

 The 1987 Austrian Supercup was a football match that saw the 1986–87 Bundesliga and 1986–87 Austrian Cup champions Rapid Wien face off against 1986-87 Austrian Cup finalists Swarovski Tirol.
-The match was held on 18 July 1987 at the Gerhard Hanappi Stadium in Vienna.
+The match was held on 18 July 1987 at the Gerhard Hanappi Stadium in Vienna with 3,000 attendants.
 Rapid Wien defended their title that they won in the 1986 Austrian Supercup.